Charles A Taylor

 Pesticides are linked to negative health outcomes, but a causal relationship is difficult to establish due to nonrandom pesticide exposure.
 I use a peculiar ecological phenomenon, the mass emergence of cicadas in 13 and 17-year cycles across the eastern half of the US, to estimate the short and long-term impacts of pesticides.
 With a triple-difference setup that leverages the fact that cicadas only damage tree crops and not agricultural row crops, I show that insecticide use increases with cicada emergence in places with high apple production.
 Exposed cohorts experience higher infant mortality and adverse health impacts, followed by lower test scores and higher dropout rates.
 I exploit geo-spatial sources of variation and find evidence for pesticide exposure through a water channel.
 Moderate levels of environmental pollution, not just extreme exposure, can affect human health and development.
 The study design, which encompasses the entire chemical era of US agriculture since 1950, provides insights into the regulation of pesticides in the US and globally.

-Post-war growth in agricultural productivity outpaced the US non-farm economy, spurred by steadily increasing crop yields.
-We argue that rising atmospheric CO2 is responsible for a significant share of these yield gains.
-We present a novel methodology to estimate the CO2 fertilization effect using data from NASA’s Orbiting Carbon Observatory-2 (OCO-2) satellite.
-Our study complements the many field experiments by regressing county yields on local CO2 levels across the majority of US cropland under actual growing conditions.
-For identification, we utilize year-to-year anomalies from county-specific trends, an instrument for those CO2 anomalies using wind patterns, and a spatial first-differences approach.
-We consistently find a large CO2 fertilization effect: a 1 ppm increase in CO2 equates to a 0.4%, 0.6%, 1% yield increase for corn, soybeans, and wheat, respectively.
-In a thought exercise, we apply the CO2 fertilization effect we estimated in our sample from 2015-2021 backwards to 1940, and, assuming no other limiting factors, find that CO2 was the dominant driver of yield growth–with implications for estimates of future climate change damages.
+We present a novel methodology to estimate the CO2 fertilization effect on crop yields using data from NASA’s Orbiting Carbon Observatory satellites.
+Our study complements field and chamber experiments by examining county-level crop yields under actual growing conditions across the majority of US cropland.
+For identification, we utilize remotely sensed, year-to-year CO2 anomalies from county-specific trends and further instrument for these anomalies using wind patterns.
+We find a CO2 fertilization effect greater than that reported in most field and chamber experiments.
+In a thought exercise, we apply the CO2 fertilization effect estimated in our sample from 2015–2022 backward to 1940.
+Assuming no other limiting factors, we find that rising CO2 was a major driver of past yield growth, particularly for wheat—with important implications for estimates of future climate change damages.

 Irrigation and Climate Change: Long-run Adaptation and its Externalities.”
 Working Paper.
-R&R at the Journal of the Association of Environmental and Resource Economists
+Journal of the Association of Environmental and Resource Economists, revise and resubmit.

-As the largest user of global water, irrigated agriculture accounts for 20% of global cropland and 40% of food production.
-Irrigation is also a potential adaptive response to drought and extreme temperatures.
+As the largest user of water, irrigated agriculture accounts for 20% of global cropland and over 40% of food production.
+Irrigation is also a potential adaptive response to climate change.
 This paper examines the extent to which the current global irrigation footprint reflects climate change over the last 50 years.
-Utilizing exogenous variation in geological structure, I find evidence that farmers adapt by increasing irrigation in places that became dryer and hotter.
-The results hold globally and in the US.
-Observed recent warming is responsible for 9% of global irrigation growth.
-GRACE satellite data shows that climate-driven irrigation contributes to aquifer stress, as well as increased soil salinity, thus representing large negative externalities of adaptation to climate change and a potential threat to future food security.
+Utilizing variation in local climate, I find that increasing drought conditions over time are associated with irrigation expansion in areas with groundwater potential.
+The results hold both globally and in the US.
+GRACE satellite data suggest that this expansion of irrigation can contribute to aquifer stress and increased soil salinity, which represent potential negative externalities of climate adaptation and a threat to future food security.

 Publications